 Funds from operations ("FFO") is a non-IFRS financial measure of operating performance widely used by the real estate industry.
 Partners REIT bases its calculation of FFO on the recommendations of the Real Property Association of Canada ("RealPac").
 The definition is meant to standardize the calculation and disclosure of FFO across real estate entities in Canada, and is modeled on the definition adopted by the National Association of Real Estate Investment Trusts ("NAREIT") in the United States.
 NAREIT's definition of FFO is net income (calculated in accordance with IFRS) excluding gains or losses from the sale of property and fair value increases or decreases in property values; plus depreciation and amortization; adjusted for items that are not indicative of operating performance; and after adjustments for unconsolidated partnerships and joint ventures (which is also calculated to reflect FFO on the same basis).
-The REIT has reconciled FFO to cash provided by operations in an equivalent manner to the RealPac definition on page 20.
+The REIT has reconciled both comprehensive income and cash provided by operations to FFO in a manner equivalent to the RealPac definition (see pages 20-23).